Agilent Technologies (NYSE:A) Downgraded by BidaskClub to “Hold”

 Agilent Technologies (NYSE:A) was downgraded by BidaskClub from a “buy” rating to a “hold” rating in a research note issued on Wednesday, BidAskClub reports.

 Other equities analysts have also issued reports about the company.
-HSBC upgraded Agilent Technologies from a “hold” rating to a “buy” rating and set a $30.70 price objective on the stock in a research report on Monday, November 9th.
-JPMorgan Chase & Co. increased their target price on Agilent Technologies from $110.00 to $125.00 and gave the company an “overweight” rating in a report on Tuesday, November 24th.
-Morgan Stanley upgraded Agilent Technologies from an “equal weight” rating to an “overweight” rating in a report on Tuesday, November 3rd.
+Zacks Investment Research upgraded Agilent Technologies from a “sell” rating to a “hold” rating and set a $120.00 price objective on the stock in a research report on Wednesday, November 25th.
+SVB Leerink increased their target price on Agilent Technologies from $120.00 to $130.00 and gave the company an “outperform” rating in a report on Thursday, December 10th.
 The Goldman Sachs Group assumed coverage on Agilent Technologies in a report on Wednesday, December 2nd.
 They set a “buy” rating and a $130.00 target price for the company.
-Finally, Wells Fargo & Company upgraded Agilent Technologies from an “equal weight” rating to an “overweight” rating and set a $49.00 target price for the company in a report on Tuesday, December 15th.
+KeyCorp assumed coverage on Agilent Technologies in a report on Monday, November 9th.
+They set an “overweight” rating and a $130.00 target price for the company.
+Finally, JPMorgan Chase & Co. increased their target price on Agilent Technologies from $110.00 to $125.00 and gave the company an “overweight” rating in a report on Tuesday, November 24th.
 Thirteen research analysts have rated the stock with a hold rating and fifteen have given a buy rating to the stock.
 Agilent Technologies presently has a consensus rating of “Buy” and an average target price of $91.42.

 Shares of Agilent Technologies stock opened at $118.49 on Wednesday.
 The company has a current ratio of 2.33, a quick ratio of 1.84 and a debt-to-equity ratio of 0.47.
 The firm has a market capitalization of $36.36 billion, a PE ratio of 51.52, a price-to-earnings-growth ratio of 3.56 and a beta of 1.05.
 The business’s 50-day moving average price is $114.90 and its 200-day moving average price is $101.93.
 Agilent Technologies has a 12 month low of $61.13 and a 12 month high of $120.24.

 In other news, Director Boon Hwee Koh sold 20,000 shares of the firm’s stock in a transaction that occurred on Monday, November 30th.
 The stock was sold at an average price of $114.51, for a total value of $2,290,200.00.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Michael R. Mcmullen sold 85,842 shares of the firm’s stock in a transaction that occurred on Tuesday, December 1st.
-The shares were sold at an average price of $115.63, for a total value of $9,925,910.46.
-Following the completion of the transaction, the chief executive officer now owns 415,347 shares of the company’s stock, valued at approximately $48,026,573.61.
+Also, SVP Michael Tang sold 2,222 shares of the firm’s stock in a transaction that occurred on Monday, November 9th.
+The shares were sold at an average price of $116.16, for a total value of $258,107.52.
+Following the completion of the transaction, the senior vice president now owns 56,807 shares of the company’s stock, valued at approximately $6,598,701.12.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 112,508 shares of company stock valued at $12,928,428.
+In the last 90 days, insiders sold 112,508 shares of company stock valued at $12,928,428.

 Several institutional investors and hedge funds have recently added to or reduced their stakes in A. Newfound Research LLC bought a new position in Agilent Technologies during the 3rd quarter valued at approximately $32,000.
 NEXT Financial Group Inc bought a new position in Agilent Technologies during the 3rd quarter valued at approximately $34,000.
 NuWave Investment Management LLC increased its position in Agilent Technologies by 374.7% during the 3rd quarter.
 NuWave Investment Management LLC now owns 451 shares of the medical research company’s stock valued at $46,000 after buying an additional 356 shares in the last quarter.
 Liberty Wealth Management LLC increased its position in Agilent Technologies by 26.7% during the 3rd quarter.
 Liberty Wealth Management LLC now owns 503 shares of the medical research company’s stock valued at $51,000 after buying an additional 106 shares in the last quarter.
 Finally, Nachman Norwood & Parrott Inc bought a new position in Agilent Technologies during the 3rd quarter valued at approximately $52,000.